Attacks on Approximate Caches in Text-to-Image Diffusion Models: : Prompt Stealing Attack

-\textbf{\stealing{} Probing.} Probing happens in two stages: the first stage construct the prompts randomly, and exploit the latency classifier to collect the hit prompts.
-Once the hits exceed a certain number (35 in our evaluation), probing moves to the second phase, where we randomly sample probing prompts whose similarity to the hit prompts falls within an interval (0.5 -- 0.6 in our evaluation).
-This increases the likelihood of hitting the cache while maintaining prompt diversity to recover a more precise prompt.
+\textbf{\stealing{} Probing.} The probing process takes two stages: the first stage constructs the prompts randomly and exploits the latency classifier to collect the hit prompts.
+Once the hits exceed a certain number (35 in our evaluation), probing moves to the second stage, where embeddings whose similarity to the hit prompts falls within an interval (0.5--0.6 in our evaluation) are sampled.
+This increases the likelihood of hitting the cached prompt while maintaining prompt diversity.

+\textbf{Baseline.} As our attack model assumes that the attacker has no access to the victim's generated images, previous prompt stealing attacks \cite{xinyue_prompt_stealing} on diffusion models do not work.
+Therefore, we use a naive side-channel attack method as the baseline, that only uses the \textit{prompt constructor} to generate similar prompts and a simple \textit{timing classifier} to determine hit/miss, which has been used in prior prompt stealing attacks on LLMs~\cite{zheng2024inputsnatchstealinginputllm,song_TIFC_2025_early_bird}.
+We refer to this method as \emph{Naive Probing}.

-\textbf{Accuracy Metrics: } We use the following metrics to evaluate the similarity of stolen prompts with the victim's prompts:
+\textbf{Accuracy Metrics. } We evaluate the similarity of stolen prompts and their generated images with the victim's prompts and images using the metrics below:

 \begin{itemize}[leftmargin=*,noitemsep,partopsep=0pt,topsep=0pt,parsep=0pt]